Nitrokey/nitrokey-documentation/source/components/nethsm/system_recovery.rst

    .. tab:: NetHSM 1

-      1. Download the installer image from the `releases page <https://github.com/nitrokey/nethsm/releases>`__.
+      1. Download the installer image ending with from the provided private download page.

          .. warning::
             Download the installer image of the same version which was installed at the time of corruption.